 Triggers

 The triggers for acne and rosacea vary significantly.
 Acne is often influenced by oil production and hormonal changes, especially during puberty, pregnancy, or certain menstrual phases.
 Rosacea’s flare-ups can be prompted by a range of external factors including certain foods (like spicy dishes), temperature changes, stress, and alcohol consumption.
-Understanding and avoiding personal triggers is a critical part of managing rosacea.

 How to Get Rid of Rosacea Pustules?

-Differentiating between rosacea and other skin conditions like acne is the first step to getting rid of pustules from rosacea, and consulting a dermatologist will ensure you get an accurate diagnosis and the most effective treatment plan.
+Differentiating between rosacea and other skin conditions such as acne is the first step to getting rid of pustules from rosacea, and consulting a dermatologist will ensure you get an accurate diagnosis and the most effective treatment plan.
 Since the cause of rosacea is not fully understood, ongoing management and treatment are often necessary.
-Work closely with your doctor on your rosacea so they can help monitor the effectiveness of the treatment and make adjustments as needed.

 @dr.mamina